hmoragrega/workers/README.md

 Go package that allows to run a pool of workers to run a job concurrently in the background.

 ## Usage

-Create a pool of workers passing a job and start the pool.
+Create a pool and start running a job.

 ```go
 package main